History of Pretoria National Botanical Garden

 Major Infrastructure Development Since the 1990s

 Major infrastructure development has taken place since the 1990s and includes the construction of the Visitors' Centre.
-This centre comprises a ticket and information office as well as a gift and bookshop.
+This centre comprises a ticket and information office.

 Other developments include the Environmental Education Centre, Medicinal Garden, concert stage, lapa and the Biodiversity Building, which houses the Head Office of the South African National Biodiversity Institute.
-The paving of the main walkways has also been completed.
-Pretoria Portland Cement sponsored the construction of the artificial waterfall in 1993.
+The paving of the main walkways has also been completed as well as the wetland, paving around it and the dry stream project.
+Pretoria Portland Cement sponsored the construction of the artificial waterfall in 1993

 The old entrance gate depicting species of Aloe, named the Reynolds Gate in honour of Dr Gilbert Reynolds, who was an amateur botanist and an authority on Aloe plants, is permanently closed now.
 The new entrance is situated at the new Visitors' Centre adjacent to this spectacular work of art.
 This beautiful wrought-iron artefact was designed and made by Hans Brugger.
 The other gate, also made by Mr Brugger, is the entrance to the Herbarium building and the new Biodiversity building on the rocky ridge of the garden.